About me

 Hi!
 I’m Duncan Soiffer, a 2024 - 2025 (December) Master’s in Machine Learning student at Carnegie Mellon University.
 Previously, I was an undergraduate at Worcester Polytechnic Institute from 2020-2024, where I majored in computer science and math.
 I am broadly interested in all aspects of machine learning, and especially interested in core methods.

-I currently work in Professor Virginia Smith’s lab, where my primary project is on extending agreement-based cascading to generative language tasks (where agreement is difficult to quantify).
-On the side, I’m also experimenting with exploring inductive bias and the solution space of representation learning methods through a novel (but as-of-yet unproven) lens.
+I recently worked in Professor Virginia Smith’s lab, where I led a project on extending agreement-based cascading to generative language tasks (where agreement is difficult to quantify).
+This resulted in a paper submitted to EMNLP.
+Currently, I am working in Professor Pradeep Ravikumar’s lab on causal representation learning.
+On the side, I’m also experimenting with exploring inductive bias and the solution space of representation learning methods through a novel (but as-of-yet unproven) lens, and a project designing search algorithms for a constructive mathematical proof.